sipeki/FinalProject/README.md

 Given time the plan was to sign up for New Relic One Perpetually free access plan to test the viability of the product and compare against AWS offering.

-> Perpetually free access: 100 GB/month of free data ingest.
+> New Relic Perpetually free access: 100 GB/month of free data ingest.
 1 free full access user.
 Unlimited free basic users.

 # Micro Services